Malingao Soccsksargen, Philippines Travel Guide

 Dress modestly.
 Ask permission before taking photos.
 Be mindful of local etiquette.

 Engage in responsible waste disposal.
 Carry out what you carry in.
-Conserve resources like water and electricity.
+Conserve sources such as water and electricity.

 Your journey through Malingao a starting point for further exploration of Mindanao and the Philippines.